 We also make sure we are transparent, honest and responsive.
 If there is an issue with the plugin we try to solve it and get back to the user as quickly as possible, even if they are using the free edition.
 And if we do not support something, we say it as it is.
 We do not try to bend the truth.
 Yes, sometimes you will lose a potential user and a sale, but better one less customer than an unhappy customer.

 What are your main marketing channels to bring in customers?
 What have you tried out in the past years?

-The main marketing channel is the WP Security Audit Log plugin page on the WordPress repository.
+The main marketing channel is the WP Activity Log plugin page on the WordPress repository.
 As you can see we try to use it as a landing page by giving the user an overview of the plugin.
 It used to be much longer, though we have rewritten it and used a more straight to the point approach, which is more effective.

 What were the biggest lessons learned (failures, aha moments, pivots) so far?